MarcoToppino/Mastermind/README.md

 ### Project Goals

-* Display enough information about the calculator in order to make it easy to understand even for first time users.
+* Interactive gameplay, engaging for the user.

+* Instructions are clearly visible at the beginning of the game to allow easy undesranding and easy playing

-* Each step provides the necessary information to make the program clear and intuitive.
+* Each step of the game provides feedback on the actual and previous turns, guiding the player to an easier solution

+* The CPU acts using a certain degree of intelligence, making the game more engaging

 * Provides input validation to help the user input the correct data.